About the Project

-The School of Divinity of the University of St Andrews, supported by the John Templeton Foundation, is exploring the possibility of creating a free, online Encyclopaedia of Theology, on the model of the Stanford Encyclopedia of Philosophy.
-We are currently working on a proof of concept.
+The project is hosted by the School of Divinity of the University of St Andrews and supported by the John Templeton Foundation.
+It takes as the model the Stanford Encyclopedia of Philosophy, and is currently in a pilot stage.

 In countries and contexts where libraries and teaching collections are limited, the Encyclopaedia will fill urgent teaching and reference needs, and provide a solid foundation for the education of those serving the church and the academy.